opea-project/docs/community/CONTRIBUTING.md

 #### Additional steps if your contribution is Hardware Specific

-You will need additional steps to configure the CI/CD for first testing and then deploying your merged your GenAIComp or GenAIExample.
+You will need additional steps to configure the CI/CD for first testing and then deploying your merged  GenAIComp or GenAIExample.
 - Connect hardware into OPEA GitHub Actions (GHA) (https://docs.github.com/en/actions)as a self-hosted runner
 - Contribute test scripts for the new hardware
 - Dockerfile for the Component (i,e `GenAIComp/comps/llm/text-generation/tgi/Dockerfile.[vendor]_[hardware]` )